Compressed decision problems in hyperbolic groups: The compressed word problem for hyperbolic groups

 for some word $w'$ of length at least $2 \zeta$.
 The details of the computation depend on the production $\rho(A)$.
 We require that the word $\ell_A$ satisfies the following length constraint

 and similarly for $r_A$.

 When $w$ is long, we also add to the program $\calG'$ the \emph{decorated} variables $A'_{a,b}$ for all $a, b \in \Ball(\zeta)$.
 We arrange the following:

-These new variables $A'_{a,b}$, and also a new start variable $S'$, are the \emph{only} variables appearing in $\calG'$.
+These new variables $A'_{a,b}$, and also a new start variable $S'$, are the \emph{only} variables appearing in $\calG'$, that is, they form the set $V'$.
 All of the words that we compute and record along the way, such as the short words $w$ and the prefixes and suffixes $\ell_A$ and $r_A$, are not separately stored as part of $\calG'$.

 That completes our outline of the proof.
 We now consider the possibilities for the right-hand side $\rho(A)$.

 \begin{case} Suppose $\rho(A) \in \Sigma$.
 Thus $w = \eval(A)$ is geodesic and shorter than $16 \zeta \depth_t(A) + 2\zeta$.
 We record it and continue. \end{case}